 There are neurons embedded in the intestinal walls, and 95 percent of serotonin, our feel-good neurotransmitter, is produced in the gut. (source) This is one reason inflammatory intestinal conditions are also linked to depression and anxiety.
 If your gut is inflamed, your serotonin production is compromised, contributing to constipation and mood imbalance.
 Additionally, gut inflammation results in brain inflammation thanks to the Vagal nerve connection.
 This is hugely significant because it means that neurological diseases such as Alzheimer’s, dementia, mood disorders, Parkinson’s, ADD/ADHD, and even autism may originate in the gut.
 There’s a new field emerging called neurogastroenterology focusing on the gut brain connection and the enteric portion of the digestive tract.
 The GAPS diet (Gut and Psychology Syndrome) is one example of a holistic plan focusing on healing mood imbalance by healing the gut.

-Our gut microbiome, the ecological community of commensal, symbiotic, and pathogenic microorganisms in our intestinal tract, is made up of 10 times more cells than the rest of our body, and weighs in at over 3 pounds.
+Our gut microbiome, the ecological community of commensal, symbiotic, and pathogenic microorganisms in our intestinal tract, is made up of 1-2 times more cells than the rest of our body, and weighs in at over 3 pounds.
 There are trillions of bacteria living in your gut.
 Researchers have learned that much of the population of microbes found in the human body belong to a very old biological domain of single-celled organisms called archaea.
 Many practitioners consider the microbiome an organ, just like your heart or liver, one that needs to be nourished and treated as such.
 We focus on foods and lifestyle practices to nourish our other organs.
 The gut deserves the same treatment!
 After all, the majority of your immune system lives in your gut, so a healthy gut not only means a healthy brain, it also means resilient immunity.

+For robust health, you need a diverse array of bacteria in your large intestine.
 There are both good and bad guys living in your gut, and they should ideally exist symbiotically, both benefitting one another and in turn helping you digest your food and produce certain vitamins.
 But overuse of antibiotics that destroy our gut flora, along with antibiotics used in 70 – 80 percent of the animals we eat, wipe out our good bacteria and set the stage for inflammation to take hold in our digestive tracts.
 The bad guys start to crowd out the good guys, and you may notice an increase in unpleasant digestive symptoms such as gas, bloating, indigestion, constipation, candida overgrowth, skin rashes, acne, or eczema.

 Many of us get our start in this world with compromised gut ecology, especially if we’re born via C-section.
 Studies show that babies delivered by C-section are missing at least one of the major groups of gut bacteria, resulting in immune system imbalances and a higher risk for developing inflammatory GI conditions, allergies, and autoimmune disease. (source) Babies born vaginally get a coating of the mother’s gut bacteria as they pass through the birth canal.
 This first dose of bacteria functions as the building block for baby’s immune system and gut microbiome.
 That’s why it’s so important for mom to have healthy gut flora too!